Level of Study

 Upon completion of this course, the student will have achieved the following learning outcomes defined in terms of knowledge, skills and general competence:

-- has knowledge about central theories of technology, technological change and the media
+- has knowledge about central theories of media and communication studies pertaining to the relationship between technology, culture and society.

-- can reflect upon the origin and development of modern media and how new technology creates new forms of communication and interaction.
+- can reflect upon central theories and perspectives on the development of modern media and how new technology creates new forms of communication and interaction.

 - can analyze the relevance of media technology for the development of modern forms of culture and society.

-- can employ central theoretical perspectives to explain and understand the development of media technologies and their societal role, and present such work in written form
+- can employ central theoretical perspectives to explain and understand the development of media. technologies and their cultural and societal role, and present such work in written form.

 Credit Reduction due to Course Overlap